serac/cas-microstrategy-java/README.md

 attributes to extract from the CAS assertion that are converted to HTTP request headers.
 The filter supports a simple syntax for decorating simple attribute values; for example, to append a domain name to created a scoped username.

-It is vitally important that some upstream component (e.g. prior servlet filter, reverse  proxy) **strips all client-provided headers set by _RequestAttributeFilter_** this from the request.
-Without that protection, clients could easily spoof authorization headers.

 ## Building
 The build system is Apache Maven, so the `mvn` binary must be available and in your shell environment path.
 Use the following command to build the software: